harris-chen/jobster/README.md

 # Jobster
-  A new social website helping you to get a job
+  A new social website helping you to get a job <br>
   Technologies: HTML, AngularJS, PHP, Bootstrap, MySQL

   ### (Currently developing in localhost)